ajbanjara/Wireshark/Development.md

   - [Tips](/Development/Tips): Some selected wisdom to ease development/debugging

-  - [Character encodings](/Development/Character-encodings): Character encodings used in Wireshark and the systems on which Wireshark runs

-  - [Filename Encoding](/Development/FilenameEncoding): the various Unicode and code page encodings of filenames in GLib

-  - [Lua](/Lua): Extending Wireshark with the extensible extension language

   - [Libpcap File Format](/Development/LibpcapFileFormat) A libpcap file format description

   - [Canary](/Development/Canary) Finding and fixing memory over- and under-runs with canaries

-  - Generic dissector (<http://wsgd.free.fr/>) : display clearly your data inside wireshark without any code

   - [pyreshark](https://github.com/ashdnazg/pyreshark): A Wireshark plugin providing a simple interface for writing dissectors in Python.